nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-types-in-web-ui.md

 Fields | Description
 --- | ---
-Title | Note's title
+Title | The note's title
-Description | Text that explains what the note is about.
+Description | The text that explains what the note is about.
-Content | Text of the note created using a rich text editor.
+Content | The text of the note created using the rich text editor.
-Format | Format of the automatically created file used to export notes from the Nuxeo Platform.
+Format | The format of the automatically created file used to export notes from the Nuxeo Platform.

 **To create a note**, in a workspace, click on ![]({{file name='create_button.png' space='nxdoc' page='web-ui'}} ?w=20).
 On the **Create** popup, click on the desired document.
 Fill in the document's creation form and click on **Create**.